Office 365, Group Expiration Policy

 SharePoint -- view, edit, download, move, share, or upload a file

 Outlook -- join the group, read a group message, or write a group message

 Teams -- interact with a Teams channel

 Office 365 groups will be recoverable by the Office 365 support team for up to 30 days after they are deleted.
 If they have been deleted for longer than 30 days, the group will no longer be recoverable.
 Whenever the Office 365 group is renewed (either by clicking the renew button or some user activity is performed) the group's lifetime will be extended for another period of 180 days.

 What are Office 365 Groups

 Office 365 groups are created from a variety of tools including Outlook, SharePoint, Planner, and Teams.
 Office 365 groups allow you to choose a set of people to collaborate with.
 You can use Office 365 groups to communicate with others, share files, and apply permissions to shared resources.
 Microsoft Teams depend on Office 365 groups, which makes Teams subject to the expiration policy as well.

 Who are Group Owners

 When an Office 365 group is created, the person creating the group is designated as the owner.
 After adding members to the group, the primary owner can also promote other members to owner.
 We suggest that when practical, Office 365 groups have at least 2 owners.
-This can be import as only the group owner will receive the warning messages.
-In some cases the group owner may have removed themselves from the group or left the university entirely.
+This can be important as only the group owner will receive the warning messages.
+In some cases, the group owner may have removed themselves from the group or left the university entirely.
 If you find yourself a member of an Office 365 group without an owner, please contact the Office 365 support team and we can assign a new group owner.